creator synthesis · MMXXVI 6 of 12 months · 19 citations

 Peak

-March (date varies annually with Balinese calendar) · ogoh-ogoh parade and nyepi (day of silence) festival
+March (date shifts yearly with the Balinese calendar) · nyepi and ogoh-ogoh cultural festival

 Sleeper